Wasdns/Wasdns.github.io/_pages/about.md

 - October 28, 2019.
 A paper titled "P4SC: A High Performance and Flexible Framework for Service Function Chain" was accepted by IEEE Access.
 (Co-first author)
 - October 8, 2019.
 A paper titled "Design and Implementation of In-Network Gradient Compression for Accelerating Distributed Training of Deep Neural Networks" was accepted by [The Second National Conference on Advanced Computing and Defense](http://cacd.xintongconference.com/zh-CN/web/page?mid=264&pid=Home).
 (Co-author)
 - May 1, 2019.
 A paper titled "Design and Implementation of an Experimental Teaching Scheme for the Development of SDN Northbound Applications" was accepted by IEEE ICCSE 2019.
 (Co-author)
-- Since 2019.02, I joined ACS INNOV lab in ICT, CAS.
+- February 15, 2019, I joined ICT, CAS.
 - January 1, 2019.
 A paper titled "Multiple instances mapping of Service Function Chain with parallel Virtual Network Functions" was accepted by Journal of Algorithms & Computational Technology.
 (Co-author)

 ### 2018

 - December 9-13, 2018.
 I participated the [GLOBECOM 2018](http://globecom2018.ieee-globecom.org/) and presented our paper in Abu Dhabi.
 - Octorber - December, 2018.
-I visit the NGNT laboratory, Zhejiang University.
+I visited the NGNT laboratory, Zhejiang University.
 - November 17, 2018.
 A paper titled "P4SC: Towards High-Performance Service Function Chain Implementation on the P4-Capable Device" was accepted by [IM 2019](http://im2019.ieee-im.org) (CCF C).
 (First-author)
 - November 6, 2018.
 I participated [The First National Conference on Advanced Computing and Defense](http://cacd.xintongconference.com/zh-CN/web/page?mid=264&pid=Home) and presented our paper at Zhejiang Lab.
 - October 19, 2018.
 A paper titled "PSG: Towards Attack-Free P4 Stateful Data Plane" was accepted by [The First National Conference on Advanced Computing and Defense](http://cacd.xintongconference.com/zh-CN/web/page?mid=264&pid=Home).
 (First-author)